VeraZab/nyc-stats/README.md

   </br>
   </br>

-## What technologies have been used in this project
+## Technologies Used

 ![Project Architecture Diagram](/utilities/images/architecture-diagram.png)

 - [Pandas Python Library](https://pandas.pydata.org/): To fetch data from the [Socrata api](https://dev.socrata.com/foundry/data.cityofnewyork.us/erm2-nwe9), transform it into a dataframe with appropriate data types, and load it to BigQuery
-- [Docker](https://www.docker.com/): To containerize our code and get the flows ready for deployment on CloudRun and Compute Engine
 - [Terraform](https://www.terraform.io/): To easily manage infrastructure setup and changes
+- [Docker](https://www.docker.com/): To containerize our code and get the flows ready for deployment on CloudRun and prefect agent ready to run on Compute Engine
+- [Artifact Registry](https://cloud.google.com/artifact-registry): To host our Docker images for the Prefect Agent and Prefect Flows
 - [Compute Engine](https://cloud.google.com/compute): To host the Prefect Agent and continuously listen to any queued up jobs in Prefect
 - [Cloud Run Jobs](https://cloud.google.com/run/docs/create-jobs): To execute our Prefect flows in a serverless execution environment
-- [Artifact Registry](https://cloud.google.com/artifact-registry): To host our Docker images for the Prefect Agent and Prefect Flows
+- [Google BigQuery](https://cloud.google.com/bigquery): To host our data from the NYC Open Data api
+- [Google Looker Studio](https://lookerstudio.google.com/): To make our dashboard
 - [Github](https://github.com/): To host our source code as well as for CI/CD with Github Actions
-- [Google BigQuery](https://cloud.google.com/bigquery): To host our data from the NYC Open Data api
 - [Prefect OSS and Prefect Cloud](https://www.prefect.io/): To orchestrate, monitor and schedule our deployments
 - [DBT](https://www.getdbt.com/): To transform the data in our data warehouse and get it ready for visualization
-- [Google Looker Studio](https://lookerstudio.google.com/): To make our dashboard

   </br>
   </br>

-## Structure of the Complaint Facts Table
+## Structure of the Final Complaints Fact Table

 | Column         | Data Type | Description                                  |
 | -------------- | --------- | -------------------------------------------- |